VMINews Brief

 The Catch

 The other risk is simpler: at 18.4x forward earnings, the stock needs to keep beating.
-A miss in Q2 on the same backlog that looked so strong today would give back this entire move and then some.
+A miss in Q2 on the same backlog that looked strong today would give back this entire move and then some.
 Industrial multiples don't forgive stumbles.

 Bottom Line